nich00L45/custom_concrete_dyeing/README.md

 ## Credit

-This datapack is inspired from the universal dyeing terracotta on vanillatweaks.net
+This datapack is inspired by the universal dyeing terracotta from vanillatweaks.net

 ## License